 It may not seem like a big deal to simply skip paying taxes one year or to intentionally underpay what one owes to the federal government.
 In reality, any attempt to deliberately avoid paying taxes is a crime, and it is punishable by extensive time behind bars.
 It is a serious crime that merits a strong defense, and those under investigation or charged with this activity would be wise to take their situation seriously.

 There are different types of activities that may fall into the category of tax fraud.
-Financial crime is commonly white collar offense, something that is taken seriously by both state and federal governments.
+Financial crime is commonly a white collar offense, something that is taken seriously by both state and federal governments.
 If convicted, you could face grave consequences that can change the course of your life.
 With a thoughtfully prepared defense strategy, however, it may be possible to effectively pursue the best possible outcome for your situation.

 What is it?